by Luciana Mitzkun Weston

 it should be considered a “difficult behavior.”

-We should also consider that what we define as a difficult behavior is often a manifestation of some form of stress or discomfort: Your loved one may be over- or under-stimulated, may be in some form of pain—physical or emotional—or may be suffering from depression or anxiety, or perhaps, be afflicted by an infection or other health condition.
+We should also consider that what we define as a difficult behavior is often a manifestation of some form of stress or discomfort: Your loved one may be over- or under-stimulated, may be in some form of pain (physical or emotional) or may be suffering from depression or anxiety, or even in some cases, be afflicted with an infection or other health condition.
 Look for the underlying cause.
 While the behavior itself deserves attention, the cause behind it requires proper investigation and care (we will address these strategies on Part III of this article).

-This improvement is made possible by the many dementia support strategies we have adopted in our community.
+This improvement is made possible by the many dementia supportive strategies we have adopted in our community.
 The environment itself makes a big difference to the residents’ ability to conquer confusion and achieve enjoyment in daily activities.
-Having freedom to safely stroll indoors and outdoors through patios and paseos, having access to nature (trees, sounds, smells, birds), receiving encouragement to participate in programs that are designed to be achievable, meaningful, and fun for the resident, and having experienced and kind caregivers always on hand and ready to provide assistance: All these strategies work to suppress confusion and promote wellbeing and social interaction.
-Less confusion generates less anxiety and a reduced need to act in difficult or inappropriate ways.
+Having freedom to safely stroll indoors and outdoors through patios and paseos, having access to nature (trees, sounds, smells, birds), receiving encouragement to participate in programs that are designed to be achievable, meaningful, and fun for the resident, and having experienced and kind caregivers always close and ready to provide assistance: All these strategies work to suppress confusion and promote wellbeing and social interaction.
+Less confusion generates lower anxiety levels and reduced urge to act in difficult or inappropriate ways.
 In the right environment, with careful and consistent stimulation, dementia patients thrive!

-Family caregivers can adopt many of these strategies in their own homes to prevent the occurrences of difficult behaviors and extend their ability to care for their loved ones in place.
+Family caregivers can adopt many of these strategies in their own homes to help reduce the occurrences of difficult behaviors and to extend their ability to care for their loved ones in place.